arduino/tooling-rfcs/RFCs/0003-build-profiles.md

 We will add the possibility to add custom libraries directly in the sketch using the `libraries` subdirectory in the sketch root folder.

-A typical usage scenario is when the sketch needs a library that is not part of the library manager, or if the sketch needs a library with some customizations that are not available in the upstream release.
+A typical usage scenario is when the sketch needs a library that is not offered for installation from Library Manager, or if the sketch needs a library with some customizations that are not available in the upstream release.

-To accomplish this the idea is to put the custom libraries' source code directly in the sketch `libraries` subdirectory (exactly as we do for the globally installed libraries in the `libraries` subdirectory of the sketchbook root folder).
+To accomplish this the idea is to put the custom libraries' source code directly in the `libraries` subdirectory of the sketch (exactly as we do for the globally installed libraries in the `libraries` subdirectory of the sketchbook root folder).
 For example:

 ```
 ~/Arduino/HumiditySensor$ tree